chandantiwari/mindmeld/detail.md

 Unfortunately we do not have enough data for this.
 We do have an idea how to go about modeling this data however:

-In the input data for each person, the top two functions would be (and are, see `mineprep.py`) 1-hot encoded, INTP for example has both Ti and Ne as 1.
 In order to identify an MBTI type, top two functions are sufficient, for example NTP can be predicted if we know Ne and Ti are top two functions.
-The only remaining task is predicting introversion or extroversion which only _changes_ the order of the top two functions -- ENTP has Ne and Ti whereas INTP is Ti and Ne.
-We did not put much emphasis on predicting introversion or extroversion.
-This way prediction of using functions, instead of letters is much more in line with the logic of MBTI.
-Functions are at the core of the character make-up, not the individual letters.
+A simple binary classifier could be trained for both of these either / or functions.
+The only remaining task then would be predicting introversion or extroversion which only _changes_ the order of the top two functions -- ENTP has Ne and Ti whereas INTP is Ti and Ne.
+That could be another binary classifier perhaps.
+But even without it, the top two function identification would be useful.

-Anyway; we did run a simple logistic regression on Ti being 1/0 for example against spiller, chinese, and millman, almost all variables were insignificant.
+I ran a simple logistic regression on Ti being 1/0 for example against spiller, chinese, and millman, almost all variables were insignificant.
 Adjusted R^2 was around 10%, but we were not satisfied with this.

 ## Data

 All data files required for ML are under 'data' folder.
-If you want to recreate the main file used for training on celebrities, simply rerun `mineprep.py`.
+If one wants to recreate the main file for training on celebrities, rerunning `mineprep.py` is enough.

-Script `scrape.py` will get celebrity mbti types from a known Web site, and write its output under /tmp.
-We already ran this once, copied its output under data so you dont have to run it.
-This is the main data we used to train the regressor.
-The file is `data/myer-briggs.txt`, when mineprep.py ran it creates the necessary file.
+Script `scrape.py` will take celebrity mbti types from a known Web site, and write its output under /tmp.
+I already ran this once, copied its output under data.
+This is the main data I used to train the regressor.
+The file is `data/myer-briggs.txt`, then once mineprep.py ran it creates the necessary file.

-Your manual additions to celebrity MBTIs, if there is any, should go under `data/myer-briggs-app.txt` - everything in this file will be appended to the original file before training file is created by mineprep.
+Any manual additions to the celebrity MBTI data should go in `data/myer-briggs-app.txt` - everything in this file will be appended to the original file before training file is created by `mineprep.py`.